-The Maria Reiche Mentoring Programme for Female Habilitation Candidates and Postdocs supports women on their journey to a professorship in the form of an 18-month mentee-mentor exchange with higher education lecturers from other universities.
+The Maria Reiche Mentoring Programme for Women Post-doctoral and Senior Post-doctoral Students supports women on their journey to a Professorship in the form of an 18-month menteementor exchange with higher education lecturers from other universities.

 Since 2013, the Graduate Academy (GA) of TU Dresden has been the enquiry and service point for all questions regarding doctorates.
-The Graduate Academy offers the following to doctoral and postdoctoral students: • a programme for researchers in the qualification phase with more than 100 free events in English and German
+The Graduate Academy offers the following to doctoral and post-doctoral students: